-5 Best Deadlift Shoes on the Market Today in 2019
+The Best Deadlift Shoes on the Market in 2020

-- The right shoes reduce the ‘wiggle/squishy' factor found in most ‘comfortable' running/gym shoes.
+#2.
+The right shoes reduce the wiggle/squishy factor found in most running or gym shoes.

-Therefore, a great pair of shoes will simulate deadlifting barefoot, while providing all the benefits of a shoe, such as; better grip, support, and stability.
+Therefore, a great pair of shoes will simulate deadlifting barefoot while providing all the benefits of using footwear, such as; better grip, support, and stability.

 The features most critical for learning, injury prevention, and mastering the deadlift are:

 - Lightweight construction with a thin, flat sole

 - Excellent grip and connection to the floor